Why I created PlayPianoFluently

 How this model of keyboard musicianship came to exist

-When I was 9 years old, after doing my grade 4 piano exam, I realised that making music in a natural way was getting blocked by practising using set fingerings, playing with the metronome and all the other fixed ways that my teacher was enforcing.
+When I was 9 years old, after doing my grade 4 piano exam, I realised that making music in a natural way was getting blocked by learning theory, practising using set fingerings, playing with the metronome and all the other fixed ways that my teacher was enforcing.
 I sensed that I would not go far using his approach, as it made me feel so much pressure that I couldn’t express myself freely.
 I could feel myself hitting a wall.
 This was a critical moment for me.
 Playing the piano, making up simple music spontaneously, was my favourite thing to do.
 I needed to do something to make sure I didn’t lose the simple skills I had that gave me so much pleasure.

 So I sat at the piano and let go completely, shaking off the straitjacket of my teacher’s approach.
 As I played simple shapes and patterns by ear, I focused my mind, reflecting deeply to discover what I was really doing.
 I began to see the symmetry and structure of musical patterns and experienced conscious fluency for the first time.
 Soon I had formed a clear, conscious model which I used in my practice diligently whilst I pretended to follow my teacher’s instructions.
 So secretly, I rebelled – even though I thought my method was cheating at the time.
 But it became very clear that it worked!
 By the age of 12 I had passed grade 8 with distinction and played my first public concerto!
 It turned out that my model was enormously empowering.
-So it feels only right to my approach with others.
+So it feels only right to share my approach with others.